 Furthermore, with stories and insights from a local guide will leave with a deeper understanding of Mexico city and the food culture.

-Over about 4 hours you will eat your way through the neighborhood, while learning about the culture.
+On a Colonia Roma food tour, you’ll eat your way through the neighborhood while learning about the culture.

-On your travels to Mexico City, explore Roma Norte when you book a Secret Food Tours Mexico City.
+On your travels to Mexico City, explore Roma Norte when you book a Colonia Roma Food Tour.

 Finding the best place to stay in Mexico City, the largest city in North America, can be quite daunting